AmplitudeAudio/sdk/docs/content/docs/project-setup/06-switch.md

 ---
 title: Switch
 description: A switch maintains a single state at a time during the runtime.
 Changes to that state are tracked by switch containers, allowing them to update playing sounds accordingly.
-This page will give you all the details needed to create switch assets in AMplitude.
 menu:
   docs:
     parent: project-setup